agavrin/ertogrul.github.io/1-PrepareLab/README.md

 > IMPORTANT : Take a note of your email address and your password.

 # Task 2.
-Apply a promo code
+Start Watson Studio Instance

 Go to **Manage >Account > Account Settings** and press enter.